srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Made changes to model to increase accuracy of it.
 Planning to develop a model to classify custom dataset

+###### Naina Sahiri
+We are working to improve the precision of our first picture classification model as well as to apply the model to our dataset.

 ---------------------------------------------------------------------------------------------------------
 ##### February 3rd
 ###### Srujan Kumar Reddy Yeruva